Banes-dev/Banes-dev/README.md

 🏫 Curently at 42 Le Havre

+🔎 Search for a C++ internship

-👨‍💻 I'm actually learning C++ and C
+👨‍💻 I'm actually learning C++ and React